Late Monday afternoon news that Utah State University College of Eastern Utah had picked new coaches in its athletic departments was released.

 Barton then played and coached in the Switzerland Pro A League for one year and returned to be a student assistant at Weber State in 2004.
-He then coached as an assistant at Viewmont High, Snow College and most recently as coach Chris Craig at CEU.
+He then coached as an assistant at Viewmont High, Snow College and most recently at CEU.

 "I want to see Golden Eagle basketball continue in the positive direction set by Coach Craig," said Barton.
 "We will continue to bring in talented student athletes who will work hard on and off the court and will continue to provide high quality basketball entertainment for Utah State University-College of Eastern Utah and the people of Castle Country."

 Barraclough has been the assistant volleyball coach at College of Eastern Utah on and off since 2000.
 He played club volleyball at Woods Cross High School where the team was the region champion in 1991 and 1992.
 In 1995 he played club volleyball at the University of Utah.
 Coach Barraclough later transferred to College of Eastern Utah where he graduated with an A.S. in 2003 and from the CEU Nursing Department as a Registered Nurse.
 He has been employed full-time by Castleview Hospital.